kutec/kutec.co.in/README.md

   siteRss: '/rss.xml',
   siteFBAppID: '', // FB Application ID for using app insights
   googleTagManagerID: '', // GTM tracking ID.
-  disqusShortname: 'gatsby-business-starter', // Disqus shortname.
+  disqusShortname: '', // Disqus shortname.
   userName: 'Kushal Jayswal',
-  userTwitter: 'vaibhaved',
+  userTwitter: '',
-  userLocation: 'Delhi NCR, India',
+  userLocation: '',
   userDescription: '',
   copyright: 'Copyright © Kushal Jayswal 2018.
 All Rights Reserved.', // Copyright string for the footer of the website and RSS feed.
   themeColor: '#00d1b2', // Used for setting manifest and progress theme colors.